totallynotdavid/megaloader/docs/megaloader/guide/creating-plugins.md

 # Creating plugins

 This guide walks through creating a plugin for a new platform.
-You'll understand the architecture and be able to add support for any file hosting platform.

 ## Plugin architecture

 Every plugin:

-1. Inherits from `BasePlugin` for session management and retry logic
+1. Inherits from `BasePlugin`
 2. Implements `extract()` to yield `DownloadItem` objects
-3. Optionally overrides `_configure_session()` for platform-specific headers
+3. Optionally overrides `_configure_session()` for platform-specific setup
 4. Gets registered in `PLUGIN_REGISTRY` to map domains to the plugin

 ## Minimal example